Laxmi-Dhungel/Diabetes_data_analysis/README.md

 ![dpf_diabetes](https://github.com/Laxmi-Dhungel/Diabetes_data_analysis-kaggle/assets/154451345/6183d7d8-aad8-421c-8566-f47bcf4d0f63)
 Figure 17.
 A) Boxplot showing median value for diabetes pedigree function (DPF) for diabetic and non-diabetic patients.
 B) Scatterplot showing relationship between diabetic pedigree function and age for both diabetic and non-diabetic patients.
 The median value for DPF was significantly higher for diabetic patients compared to non-diabetic patients (Mann-whitney U test, sig= (P<0.05)).
 The scatterplot did not show any clear change in DPF with age.
 However, DPF was higher for diabetic patients compared to non-diabetic patients for same age group.
-Outcome=0 (Non-diabetic), Outcome=1 (Diabetic)
+Outcome=0 (Non-diabetic), Outcome=1 (Diabetic).

 **Important predictors of diabetes and principal component analysis**